MakeSchool-Tutorials/Reddit-On-Rails/P8-Voting/content.md

 	end
 ```

 As you can see this allows us to have Christmas every year.
-Without the scope we would be only allow us to have one Christmas and unless you're a Grinch you don't want that.
-So the scope requirement us allows to have only one holiday of each type but in a year.
+Without the scope we would only be allowed to have one Christmas and unless you're a Grinch you don't want that.
+The scope parameter allows us to have only one holiday of each type but in a year.

+Figure out how to do this yourself but before you start this is a good time to add a test case to make sure that our model raises an error if it tries to create two votes for each item from any user.

 ## Voting and Views

-When you vote on something in reddit you increase it's vote.
+When you vote on something in Reddit you increase it's vote.
 If you downvote you can move a vote into negative values.
-So the score of any post or comment is in fact the total # of upvotes - the total # of downvotes.
-We might want to create a quick method on our submission model to help us calculate this quickly so we don't have to do it over and over again and make sure to display this on our view.
-Add the vote up and down buttons right now and we'll hook them up in the next step.
+The score of any post or comment is the total # of upvotes - the total # of downvotes.
+We want to create a method on our submission model to help us calculate this so we don't have to do it over and over again.
+Let's create that method and use it in our view to display the score of any post.

 ## Adding Voting

-# TODO: Do I divulge into JQuery here and best practices about that or do I teach angular or should I just stick with Rails tools to do work here.
+We have all this voting code but we can't actually have the user up and down vote yet.
+We need to create our voting buttons and hook them up.
+Let's try to only add voting to our submission first to make things less complicated.

-So the magic of Rails allows us to do quite a bunch of updates without having to do lot extra work.
-Let's learn about the magic of link_to.
-A link to generates the URL normally in Rails app but if we specify that this is a remote link, it will retrieve things dynamically using JS for us.
-Specifying the method post will allow us to send a vote command without having to do any extra work involving JS itself.
+The magic of Rails allows us to do asynchronous updates without having to do lot extra work.
+Let's learn about the magic of ```link_to```.
+A ```link_to``` generates a URL in Rails to link to a specific resource, it's a nice shortcut to allow us to generate URLs programatically.

+But if we specify that this is a remote link, it will retrieve things dynamically using JS for us.
+Specifying that the link is POST method will allow us to send a vote command without having to do any extra work involving JS itself!

 ```
 <%= link_to "&#9660;".html_safe, votes_path( { upvote: false,
                                        submission_votable_id: votable.id }),
                                        method: :post,
-                                       remote: true,
-                                       class: voteClasses[1] %>
+                                       remote: true %>
 ```

-# TODO: How do I fix this for both votes and comments?
-Adding a comment_votable_id and specific.

-We can add this down vote and upvote ability quickly and easy for all our commands.

-# TODO: This section seems sort, maybe we can talk about using Redis to speed up our operations and act as a cache.
+We need to modify or create our votes controller create method so that when it is given a ```submission_votable_id``` parameter, it creates a submission object and connects it to our vote.

+## Updating the Vote

+But when we upvote, our button needs to dynamically change!
+We can use helpers to determine which css class to put on our link_to to style it differently.

+Your helper should return a class for upvoted buttons if they have a vote on them and if that vote is an upvote.
+Same with the downvote.
+Make it return a css class that you can then add rules for to style the upvote and down vote button.